jinhucheung/letscertbot/README.md

 ### Deployment

-If you set `deploy.enable` to true, Certbot will run the deployment script (`deploy.py`) on deploy hook.
+If you set `deploy.remote.enable` to true, Certbot will run the deployment script (`deploy.py`) on deploy hook.
 The script receives renewed certificate and push it to configured servers.

 Let's Certbot deploys certificate via SSH, it means that local server runs Certbot must be able to connect deployment server.
-In order to connect, you need to **add the public key** of local server to deployment server or **provide `deploy.server.password`** for `sshpass`.
+In order to connect, you need to **add the public key** of local server to deployment server or **provide `deploy.remote.password`** for `sshpass`.

-In order to add certificate to `deploy.server.deploy_to` or restart nginx, Let's Certbot requires `deploy.server.user` has permissions.
+In order to add certificate to `deploy.remote.deploy_to` or restart nginx, Let's Certbot requires `deploy.remote.user` has permissions.

 You can get deployment script by running the following command: